ropensci-archive/roweb2/content/blog/2020-05-19-covid-19-open-data/index.md

 ### rOpenSci data-access packages

 The table below shows a subset of our full [suite of R packages][].
-Click on the package name there to see a list of scientific use cases.
-The table below doesn't contain use cases.
+You can find scientific use cases for a package on [our main page][] by clicking on a package name.